 This is primarily a blind pool Offering.
-Nine Properties have been acquired to date.
-See Item 2.3 "Development of the Business- Properties Acquired to Date".
+As of the date hereof, the Trust's property portfolio consists of nine Properties.
+See Item 2.3 "Development of the Business - Properties Acquired to Date".
 Although the Trust expects that the available net proceeds of the Offering will be applied by the Operating LP, directly or indirectly, in the purchase of additional Properties, the specific additional Properties in which the Operating LP, or its subsidiary entities, will invest have not yet been determined.